TMHRA Board of Directors

 Craig Barnes, Human Resources Strategic Solutions Manager, City of Plano

-Craig was born and raised in Garland where he met and married his wife, best friend, and roller coaster partner of over 25 years.
-They have been blessed with three beautiful, intelligent, and talented daughters ranging in age from 10 to 21.
+Craig was born and raised in Garland, Texas where he met and married his wife, best friend, and roller coaster partner of over 26 years.
+They have been blessed with three beautiful, intelligent, and talented daughters ranging in age from 11 to 22.

-Craig received his bachelor’s degree from Abilene Christian University, holds an International Public Management Association – Senior Certified Professional (IPMA-SCP) designation, and is currently enrolled in the University of Texas at Dallas Master of Public Administration (MPA) Certificate Program.
-He is an active member of Dallas HR, the International Public Management Association for Human Resources (IPMA-HR), the Texas Municipal Human Resources Association (TMHRA), and the Texas Public Employer Labor Relations Association (TxPELRA).
+Craig received his bachelor degree from Abilene Christian University, holds an International Public Management Association – Senior Certified Professional (IPMA-SCP) designation and holds a graduate certificate from the University of Texas at Dallas Masters of Public Administration (MPA) certificate program.
+He is an active member of Dallas HR, IPMA-HR, Texas Municipal Human Resources Association (TMHRA), and Texas Public Employer Labor Relations Association (TxPELRA) where he currently serves on the boards of TMHRA and TxPELRA.

 Kent Etienne Jr., Human Resources and Civil Service Director, City of Galveston